gvwilson/thirdbit/src/fiction/madica/index.md

 ## Betrayed!

-The next few minutes were a confused babble of, "But I don't want to be enhanced!" and, "Of course you do—you can get radar and lasers and all *kinds* of things!" that only ended when Laurellen said, "But what about going home?"
+The next few minutes were a confused babble of,
+"But I don't want to be enhanced!" and, "Of course you do—you can get radar and lasers and all *kinds* of things!" that only ended when Laurellen said,
+"But what about going home?"

-Ike and Madica stopped talking then.
-"If we get enhanced, will the other ELFs let us go home?" she asked.
+Ike and Madica stopped bickering.
+"If we get enhanced, will the other ELFs let us go home?"
+Laurellen asked.
 "Or do we have to stay here forever?"

 "I think we have to stay here," Ike said, scuffing the floor with his landing gear.
 "So we don't tell anybody about, you know, the secret factory and everything."

 Madica crossed her arms.
 "But I don't *want* to stay here!
+And anyway,
-And anyway, we have to save the world, or there won't be any 'here' to stay in."
+we have to save the world or there won't be any 'here' to stay in."
-Afer which, of course, she had to explain why the world needed saving.
+After which, of course, she had to explain why the world needed saving.

 "That's just like in the books I was reading!"
-Ike said excitedly when Madica and Laurellen were done.
+Ike exclaimed when Madica and Laurellen were done.

 "Yeah, it's wonderful, isn't it?"
 Madica replied sarcastically, then added, "What?" when Laurellen elbowed her in the ribs.

-"What we need to *do*," Laurellen said, slowly and clearly, "Is *work together* to get out of here and warn people about the asteroid.
+"What we need to *do*," Laurellen said, slowly and clearly,
+"Is *work together* to get out of here and warn people about the asteroid.
 Right?"

-Madica nodded sharply.
+Madica nodded.
 "I guess," Ike said reluctantly.

 "Thank you.
 Now, how will we—"

 "I know!"
-Ike put up a wing, just as if he was answering a question in class.
+Ike put up a wing,
+just as if he was answering a question in class.
 "I know how to get us out!
 At least, I think so.
 I don't know.
 Maybe."

 He quickly explained his plan.
+When Madica rolled her eyes,
+Laurellen asked her if she had a better one.
+When she admitted that she didn't,
+Laurellen said,
-When Madica rolled her eyes, Laurellen asked her if she had a better one.
-When she admitted that she didn't, Laurellen said, "Well, I think it's a really good plan, so let's give it a try."
+"Well, I think it's a really good plan, so let's give it a try."
 After which Madica had to roll her eyes again, because Ike looked so pleased at Laurellen's praise.

 *Bang!
 Bang!
-Bang!* Ike's knock on the cell door was so loud that Madica had to cover her ears.
-"Guards!"
-Ike shouted.
+Bang!*
+Ike knocked on the cell door.
+"Guards!" he shouted.
 "I think they're ready!"

-A moment later, a key clanged in the lock once again and the door swung open.
+A moment later a key clanged in the lock and the door swung open.
 The ELF with a pogo stick instead of legs hopped into the room while the one with the screen in its chest stayed in the corridor.
 "Report!" the pogo ELF ordered.

 Ike snapped a salute, then said, "Ow, that hurt," and rubbed the welt his wing had made on his forehead.
-"Um, sorry.
-That hurt, sir!
-Anyway, I think they're ready for enhancement, sir."
-He gestured at the two girls, who were sitting side by side on the cell's cot flipping through the magazine Ike had given them.
+"Anyway, I think they're ready for enhancement."
+He gestured at the two girls
+sitting side by side on the cell's cot flipping through the magazine Ike had given them.

-"Is that so?" the pogo ELF asked suspiciously.
+"Really?" the pogo ELF asked suspiciously.

-"Oh yes, definitely," Madica said, marking her place in the magazine with her finger and trying to look as sincere as she possibly could.
+"Oh, definitely," Madica said, marking her place in the magazine with her finger and trying to look as sincere as she possibly could.
-"Some of this enhancements are wonderful."
+"Some of these enhancements are wonderful."

-"Definitely," Laurellen agreed.
+"Absolutely," Laurellen agreed.
 "We can't wait to see what they look like for real."

+"Hm…"
-"Hm…" The pogo ELF rubbed his chin.
+The pogo ELF rubbed his chin.
 "This wouldn't all be some kind of plot to try to escape, would it?"

 "Escape?
 Why would we want to escape when we could have—could have—"

+"—could have a built-in microwave oven to warm up snacks for our friends any time, anywhere?"
+Laurellen finished,
-"—could have a built-in microwave oven so that we could warm up snacks for our friends any time, anywhere?"
-Laurellen finished, pulling the magazine out of Madica's hands and holding it up for the pogo ELF to see.
+pulling the magazine out of Madica's hands and holding it up for the pogo ELF to see.

 His face lit up.
 "I was looking at that one too!" he exclaimed.
 "It'd be great when I'm out snowboarding!"

 "That's just what I said," Ike chipped in.
-"But there are so many choices, they're having a hard time deciding, so I said they could go and have a look.
-If that's all right," he added hastily.
+"But there are so many choices they're having a hard time deciding, so I said they could go and have a look.
+If that's all right,"
+he added hastily.

-The pogo ELF glanced at its partner. *Why not?* flashed across the screen in the other ELF's chest.
+The pogo ELF glanced at its partner.
+*Why not?* flashed across the screen in the other ELF's chest.
 "Sure, why not?" the pogo ELF said.
-It stepped aside and waved the girls out of the cell.
+He stepped aside and waved the girls out of the cell.
 "Right this way."

-Somehow Madica had forgotten how cold the factory was.
+Madica had forgotten how cold the factory was.
 Within moments she was shivering again.

 "Did they take away your coat?"
 Laurellen asked.

 "N-N-Not exactly," Madica chattered.

 "Here."
 Laurellen shrugged hers off and wrapped it around Madica's shoulders.
 "We'll take turns."

-The two ELF guards led them through hallway after hallway, up one flight of stairs and down another, until finally they came to a set of doors three times taller than they were.
-"This is the place," Ike said excitedly.
+The ELF guards led them through hallway after hallway, up one flight of stairs and down another, until finally they came to a set of doors three times taller than they were.

-"Wonderful!"
+"This is it!"
+Ike said.

+"I can't wait!"
 Madica said as enthusiastically as she could.
-"I can't wait to try out all the different things they could enhance us with."

-"Me too!"
+"Me neither!"
 Laurellen agreed brightly.
 "Can we go inside and look?"
-Because that had been Ike's plan—they would say they were going to try out some enhancements for flying or turning invisible or whatever seemed most likely to help them escape, then use them to get out of the factory.
+Because that had been Ike's plan—they would say that they wanted to try out some enhancements for flying or turning invisible or whatever seemed most likely to help them escape, then use them to get out of the factory.

+At least,
-At least, they *thought* that was Ike's plan, until he cleared his throat and said, "Actually, they don't keep any of the equipment here.
+they *thought* that was Ike's plan until he cleared his throat and said,
+"Actually, they don't keep any of the equipment here.
 You just look at it on a screen, and they bring it up once you've made your choices."

 "What!?"
-The two girls rounded on him.
+The girls rounded on him.
 "But you said—"

 "I know."
 He shuffled his landing gear awkwardly.
 "I shouldn't have fibbed.
 But you can't escape—there's nowhere to escape *to*—and anyway, you might have been hurt, and listen, you're going to like being enhanced, really."
 He revved his engines.
+"I mean,
-"I mean, who wouldn't want to be able to fly like a jet or, or, or be a submarine or turn invisible or—"
+who wouldn't want to be able to fly like a jet or, or, or be a submarine or—"

 "Ike, how *could* you?"
 The hurt in Laurellen's voice was as cold as the air around them.
 "You said you'd help!"

 "I *am* helping," Ike protested.
 "I'm just—I'm just not helping like you thought I would."

-"Aw, don't be mad at him," the pogo ELF said sympathetically.
+"Aw, don't be mad at him,"
+the pogo ELF said sympathetically.
-"That's just the brain thingy talking, that is."
+"That's just his brain thingy talking, that is."

-"The what?"
+"His what?"
 Madica asked.

+"His brain thingy.
-"The brain thingy.
-They put a thingy in your brain when they enhance you so you'll do what you're told, an' he was told to get you down here without making a fuss.
+They put a thingy in your brain when they enhance you so that you'll do what you're told, an' he was told to get you down here without making a fuss.
 Isn't that right, kid?"

 "It's a chip," Ike explained.
-"They'll give you one too, so you won't miss home at all, I promise."
+"They'll give you one too, so I promise you won't miss home at all."

 Whatever anyone might have said next was cut off by a sudden wail from inside the enhancement room.
 "Mummy!
 Daddy!"
 The doors swung open.
 A heavy, slow-moving ELF wheeled out a cart.
-On it lay the whiskered ELF who had captured Madica outside.
+On it lay the whiskered ELF who had captured Madica.

-Or more precisely, on it lay her head, and next to it, the disassembled pieces of her body.
+Or more precisely,
+on it lay her head,
+and next to it,
+the disassembled pieces of her body.
 "Mummy…" the head whimpered.
 "Daddy… Where are you?
 Help me, please…"

-"And if you make Mr. Secretary mad," the pogo ELF added, "They take you apart, and take the brain chip out, and then you miss home more than you can possibly imagine."
-And with that, he pushed the two girls forward into the room.
+"And if you make Mr. Secretary mad," the pogo ELF added, "They take you apart and take the brain chip out.
+Then you miss home more than you can possibly imagine."
+And with that,
+he pushed the two girls into the room.

 </section>